mikerains/aws/README.md

 ````
 I was able to determine the configuration wasn't finding the target "AWSTarget"

 I then switch to use the programmatic configuration.
-With the same "BardRequest" I was able to determine that "AWS.Logger.Core" wasn't found during app start=up, I had to include that NuGet.
+With the same "BadRequest" I was able to determine that "AWS.Logger.Core" wasn't found during app start=up, I had to include that NuGet.
 See: https://github.com/aws/aws-logging-dotnet/blob/master/samples/NLog/ProgrammaticConfigurationExample/Program.cs

 I also found that I needed permissions on the EC2 Role to Create Cloud Watch Log Group and Stream.
 The EC2 already has a CloudWatch Logs Agent, but I am trying to write via the Cloudwatch Logs SDK, so the policy described on this link explains the permissions needed for the EC2 Role.
 I applied this to both roles aws-elasticbeanstalk-ec2-role and aws-beanstalk-service-role.
 See: https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/QuickStartEC2Instance.html